VS

 The Mercedes EQG is a luxury 4×4 electric car produced by German carmaker Mercedes-Benz.
 It is based on the second-generation Mercedes G-Class.

-The EQG will have a range of around 400 kilometers.
-It will also be able to recharge quickly, up to 80% of its capacity in 30 minutes.
+The EQG will have a range of around 400 kilometres.
+It will also be able to recharge quickly, up to 80 % of its capacity in 30 minutes.

 The Mercedes EQG will go on sale in 2024.
-The price is still unknown, but is expected to start at 150,000 euros.
+Its price is still unknown, but it is expected to start at 150,000 euros.

 Summary table of the top 10 electric cars in Germany 2023